wandb/docs/content/guides/hosting/hosting-options/self-managed/kubernetes-operator/_index.md

 {{< tabpane text=true >}}
 {{% tab header="Option 1 (Recommended)" value="option1" %}}
 1. Open the W&B application in the browser and login.
 Log in to the W&B application with `${HOST_URI}/`, for example `https://wandb.company-name.com/`
 2. Access the console.
-Click on the icon in the top right corner and then click on **System console**.
-Note that only users with admin privileges will see the **System console** entry.
+Click on the icon in the top right corner and then click **System console**.
+Only users with admin privileges can see the **System console** entry.

     {{< img src="/images/hosting/access_system_console_via_main_app.png" alt="" >}}
 {{% /tab %}}